-By default, the Zeta DSP is set to honor the publisher's Ads.txt file by blocking 'invalid' inventory (publisher/seller IDs from Ads.txt that do not match the ID from the incoming bid request).
+By default, the Zeta DSP is set to honor the publisher's Ads.txt file by blocking the invalid inventory (publisher/seller IDs from Ads.txt that do not match the ID from the incoming bid request).
 You can override that on this page.

-The Zeta DSP allows you to further target on these publishers by selecting specific inventory types.
+The Zeta DSP allows you to further target these publishers by selecting specific inventory types.

 Understanding an Ads.txt File